 Albert Lin, The Merit Times staff writer

-A young man learned to plat trees. photo／The Life News Agency
+A child tried to find the correct answer. photo／The Life News Agency

 Many attendees expressed that they were previously unaware of the spacious Chinese Buddhist temple in Raleigh, North Carolina.
 Some Buddhists inquired about details regarding the temple's cultivation activities.
 Additionally, young individuals were interested in using Buddhism to address challenges in their lives and work.
 The cultural group's senior members not only provided them with Fo Guang booklets but also encouraged them to visit the temple for guidance from the venerables.
 Some individuals even visited I.B.P.S.
 North Carolina right after participating in the Asia Festival and some parents brought their children to the Three Acts of Goodness Children Class the following day.

 Participants who answered questions correctly could play the "Poke and Win" game to win surprise prizes. photo／The Life News Agency

 Venerable Miao Zhou, the Guiding Venerable of BLIA North Carolina, was not physically present at the event that day.
 However, she encouraged everyone through video from Taiwan, saying, "Do things joyfully and create affinities happily.
 Observe more and be ready to adapt at any time."

 BLIA North Carolina President Chen Mei Feng led a team of over 30 volunteers in organizing this event.
 Elder Advisors Chen Wei Zhong said, "This event was very successful, well-prepared, and everyone worked joyfully with seamless cooperation.
 I am delighted to see so many people coming to develop affinity with us and learn about Humanistic Buddhism."
 Director Liu Hai Feng shared, "This is the event where I've developed most affinities among all the events I've participated in.
 With this experience, we will do even better next time."